Your Guide for Meal Prepping Lunch

 Pulse some of the beans in a food processor to break them, up and release their starch.
-Add the rest of the beans, chili powder, cilantro, and lime juice to the food processor with the broth and the onions.
+Add the rest of the beans, chili powder, cilantro, and lime juice to the food processor with 2 cups of the stock with some onions.
 Pulse to combine.
 Taste and season with salt.
 Refrigerate or freeze until ready to eat.
 To serve heat in a medium saucepan over high heat until steaming, and add cilantro leaves, jalapeno and a dollop of yogurt for garnish.

 for the Tomato Soup